Improve Your Garden to Attract More Birds

 Not Too Close, Not Too Far

-You need to make sure your feeders are not too far from trees or bushes so the birds can swoop down quickly but also not too close either so that Ginger tom cat can hide in them and pounce while they are having a nibble.
+You want to make sure your feeders are not too far from trees or hedges so the birds can swoop down quickly but also not too close either so that Ginger tom cat can hide in them and pounce while they are having a nibble.

 Choose The R